A short journey through position property in CSS

 A tip here is that the element with

-will be taken out the document flow completely!
+position:absolutewill be taken out the document flow completely!

-is a property which make element not being a part of the normal document flow, they can still affect the position of element around it.
-Element with position:absolute
+No, not like float, not like it at all. float is a property which make element not being a part of the normal document flow, they can still affect the position of element around it.
+Element with position:absolute will be a stranger to all the rest elements in the DOM, they don’t care it, and it will not care them also.

 Wow, how crude they are.
 I mean, all of them xD.
-And remember a important fact for element with position:absolute
+And remember a important fact for element with position:absolute:

 its initial origin is HTML element in the DOM.